stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ## SDL2

 To run games on Linux, we use the [SDL2](https://www.libsdl.org/) library which provides the ability to create windows, handle mouse, keyboard and joystick events.
-The minimum required version is 2.0.4 and can be installed with your distribution's package manager.
+The minimum required version is 2.0.4 and can be installed with your distribution's package manager:

 ### [Debian / Ubuntu](#tab/ubuntu)